defano/wyldcard/README.md

 ### Constants and literals

 The table below lists special values that are treated as _constants_ in the language.
-These are special _keywords_ in the language; any unquoted use of these terms evaluates to the specified value.
+These are special _keywords_ in the syntax whose unquoted use always evaluates to the specified value.
+For example, `put 3 + ten` displays `13` inside the message window.

 Constant     | Value
 -------------|---------------------------------------